Newport News, Virginia: Culture

 People who have grown up in the Hampton Roads area have a unique Tidewater accent which is found among natives of Eastern Virginia and Maryland.
 Vowels have a longer pronunciation than in most accents.

-Near the city's western end, a historic C&O railroad station, as well as American Civil War battle sites near historic Lee Hall along U.S. Route 60 and several 19th century plantations have all been protected.
+Near the city's western end, a historic C&O railroad station, as well as American Civil War battle sites near historic Lee Hall along U.S. Route 60 and several plantations dating to the 19th century have all been protected.
 Many are located along the roads leading to Yorktown and Williamsburg, where many sites of the Historic Triangle are of both American Revolutionary War and Civil War significance.
 The first modern duel of ironclad warships, the Battle of Hampton Roads, took place not far off Newport News Point in 1862.

 Recovered artifacts from USS Monitor are displayed at the Mariners' Museum, one of the more notable museums of its type in the world.
 The museum's collection totals approximately 32,000 artifacts, international in scope, which include ship models, scrimshaw, maritime paintings, decorative arts, figureheads and engines.
 The museum also owns and maintains a 550-acre park on which is located the Noland Trail, and the 167-acre Mariners' Lake.

 The Virginia War Museum covers American military history.
-The museum's collection includes, weapons, vehicles, artifacts, uniforms and posters from various periods of American history.
-Highlights of the Museum's collection include a section of the Berlin Wall and the outer wall from Dachau Concentration Camp.
+The museum's collection includes weapons, vehicles, artifacts, uniforms and posters from various periods of American history.
+Highlights of the museum's collection include a section of the Berlin Wall and the outer wall from Dachau Concentration Camp.

 The Peninsula Fine Arts Center contains a rotating gallery of art exhibits.
-The Center also maintains a permanent "Hands on For Kids" gallery designed for children and families to interact in what the Center describes as "a fun, educational environment that encourages participation with art materials and concepts."
+The center also maintains a permanent "Hands on For Kids" gallery designed for children and families to interact in what the center describes as "a fun, educational environment that encourages participation with art materials and concepts."